 What to do on Instagram to grow your personal brand

 There’s more to Instagram than just posting.
-You’ll also need to engage with your audience on the platform in order to grow your account with your target audience.
+You’ll also need to engage with your audience on the platform to grow your account with your target audience.

 Follow accounts and hashtags